OH YES OH NO WORKSHOP

 Recently I’ve been thinking a lot about what turns me on, and the politics of desire: how it is performed, and how we can understand it in our current political climate.
 I want to know if I can own my turn-ons in an empowered way, and begin to untangle it from the narrative of heteronormative desire that patriarchal culture weaves for us.

 This is a workshop for those who want to get to know more about their own desire, in a safe space.
 I’m inviting you on a journey of sexual exploration with me: no-hold-barred questioning, sharing, and discussing of all things S-E-X. The workshop will be approached the way I approach my own work in a gentle, inquisitive format, with a mixture of exercises to include: meditative exercises, writing, reading, and a lot of discussion.
+The final workshop action mirrors the end of OH YES OH NO and allows participants a moment of joyous, movement-based catharsis.

 This workshop is open to female-identifying persons who are over the age of 18.
 You must be available for the duration of the workshop to apply.
 (Please note a gender neutral workshop is available too).